czrpb/ncca/README.md

 There are a variety of goals:

-I.   I recently took the exit package from Intel
+i.
+I recently took the exit package from Intel

-II.
-Be a resource in an area without any offerings III.
+ii.
+Be a resource in an area without any offerings

+iii.
 Have fun!

 See rev 0.1 of the flier at: https://github.com/czrpb/ncca/blob/main/ncca.pdf